bibicortesb/MechaCar_Statistical_Analysis-/README.md

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-The model has been used to predict mpg values with a multiple R-squared of 0.7149, meaning 72.49% is the proportion of the variation in mpg variable that can be explained.
-There most be more variables contributting to the change in mpg, further analysis may be performed to improve R-squared value.
+The model has been used to predict mpg values with a multiple R-squared of 0.7149, it has a strong correlation.
+In other words, 72.49% of the variation in mpg variable can be explained by the indpendent variables used in the linear regression model.
+Although reduce error in predictions, there most be more variables contributting to the change in mpg.
+Further analysis may be performed to improve R-squared value.
 Some alternatives could be to explore more variables, analize interaction between current variables or try to find another distribution that better fits the data.

 ## Summary Statistics on Suspension Coils